baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ### Login

-When the user first logs in, a <Login\> element is added to the results XML file.
+When the user first logs in, a <Login\> element is added to the response XML file.
 It holds the login and logout times for the user's session.

 ```